 Best Practice: The eFileCabinet document management software allows you to create templates for consistent creation of file folders for each of your clients. eFileCabinet provides templates for these file structures that your company can adopt and modify, or your company can create the file structure templates the way that you want to.

 File structure templates can be created for each of your file cabinets.
 For example, accounting clients, HR, investment clients, and accounts payable, to name a few.
 These structures can be mass-applied across the entire client base for each new tax year, saving countless hours.

 Businesses not only have problems with the consistency of naming folders, but with the consistency of document names.
 People constantly name files the way they want, which creates a major headache when searching for the files.

-In conjunction with the templates that the eFileCabinet document management software provides, your company can include templates for the names of documents that you expect to find in each folder.
+Best Practice: In conjunction with the templates that the eFileCabinet document management software provides, your company can include templates for the names of documents that you expect to find in each folder.
 These are called pre-defined document names.
-If one of your folders will contain tax documents, you may find the following pre-defined document names: Tax Return, Source Documents, Engagement Letter and Tax Organizer.
+If one of your folders will contain tax documents, you may find the following pre-defined document names: Tax Return, Source Documents, Engagement Letter, and Tax Organizer.
 These pre-defined document names create a way to remain consistent in the way that the documents are named as you and/or your staff stores the files away in eFileCabinet.